raspberrypilearning/editor-storytime/en/step_1.md

 ## What you will make

-You will use Python to create a program that generates a random story, based on what a user types in.
+You will use Python to create a program that generates a random story, based on what the user types in.

 ### Play ▶️